The other day, I had a cooking catastrophe in an attempt to make healthy “cookies.”

 |5 Ingredient Peanut Butter and Banana Energy Bars|| || |

 - Using a hand or standing mixer, mix the bananas, peanut butter, honey, and cinnamon/vanilla, if using, until very smooth.

 - Add oats and nuts/seeds and mix until combined.

-- Turn out onto a parchment covered baking dish.
+- Turn out onto a parchment covered baking dish (about 8x8 inches).
 Press and flatten with a spatula until evenly distributed.

 - Bake at 350 for 30 minutes, or until golden brown on edges.

 - Allow to cool completely before cutting bars.